Understanding Service Logs

 Overview

 In Services Administration, you'll define which services integrate with your application.
 You can also choose to log your API's request and response bodies.
 This information is beneficial when you're troubleshooting failed calls.
-When a call fails, Service Logs can show you exactly why that call failed.
-First, let's set up Service Logs for external APIs and remote execute calls.
-Then, let's talk about how to return those Service Logs.
+When a call fails, service logs can show you exactly why a call fails.

 Setting up Service Logs for External APIs